araval/trump-bot/README.md

 2. Usernames: I collected all the users tagged by Trump - these would be words that begin with '@' or '.@' or '"@' or '".@'.

-I scraped Twitter for the user's real names, number of followers, and the number of people they follow.
+    I scraped Twitter for the users' real names, number of followers, and the number of people they follow.
 I then made two lists: a "white list" of 'well-known' users, and a 'throw-out-list' of 'not-so-well-known' users.
 The white list was determined by the following criterion:

     if (number of followers)/(number following) > 10
       add user to white_list
     else
       add user to throw_out_list

     There were present users whose accounts were either deleted or suspended, so I got either a 404 error or an "IndexError" for those users.
 I added them to errorList - and manually inspected the contents.
 I kept the users, whose names I could recognize (such as 'vpbiden' or 'georgeclooney').

     I discarded tweets directed at users not in white list, as they were of a personal nature and uninteresting to anyone else.
     I replaced the white-listed usernames by the real names.

 3. Tweet completion: Twitter has a limit of 140 characters for tweets.
 Longer tweets end in "(cont) http://link.to.twitlonger".
 I scraped these tweets